 The role of nitric oxide (NO) in a number of liver functions has been investigated in several previous studies.
-It was suggested that nitric oxide synthases (NOSs) are players in the pathophysiology of some hepatic diseases (Moreau 2002).
-In several other reports it was found that NO affects glycogen and glucose homeostasis (Borgs et al. 1996, Stadler et al. 1995, Horton et al. 1994 (1), Horton et al. 1994 (2), Sugita et al. 2002).
-However, it is still unclear how NO is involved in the modulation of glycogenolytic pathways under physiological conditions.
+It was suggested that nitric oxide synthases (NOSs) are involved in the pathophysiology of some hepatic diseases (Moreau 2002).
+In several other reports it was found that NO affects glycogen and glucose homeostasis (Borgs et al. 1996, Stadler et al. 1995, Horton et al. 1994a,b, Sugita et al. 2002).
+However, it is still not clear how NO is involved in the modulation of glycogenolytic pathways under physiological conditions.

-Interesting enough, it was found in this work that the α_1 -selective adrenoceptor blocker (prazocin) inhibited epinephrine-induced glycogenolysis and NO production as well.
-The present data demonstrates evidences that α -adrenergic -induced glycogenolysis which, is realized via the agonist/adenylyl cyclase/protein kinase A (PKA) cascade and cAMP signaling pathway, involve downstream NO production.
-This is supported by the fact that the stable congener to cAMP, db-cAMP, produced identical effects on glycogenolysis and NO production to epinephrine.
-Moreover, the used SNAP at the concentrations of 25-250 μM in hepatocyte culture led into dose-dependent increase in basal glycogenolysis (data not shown).
-Therefore, in our study it can be suggested that endogenous NO produced downstream of agonist/receptor signal transduction pathway and coupling through an isoform of NOS plays a role in glycogenolysis.
+Interestingly enough, it was found in the present report that the $\alpha_1$ -selective adrenoceptor blocker (prazosin) inhibited epinephrine-induced glycogenolysis and also NO production.

+The present data provide evidence that $\alpha$ -adrenergic-induced glycogenolysis is realized via the agonist/adenylyl cyclase/protein kinase A (PKA) cascade and cAMP signaling pathway, involving downstream NO production.
+This is supported by the fact that the stable congener to cAMP, db-cAMP, produced identical effects on glycogenolysis and NO production as epinephrine.
+Moreover, SNAP used at the concentrations of 25-250 μM in hepatocyte cultures led to a dose-dependent increase in basal glycogenolysis (data not shown).
+Hence, our study suggested that endogenous NO produced downstream of agonist/receptor signal transduction pathway and coupling through an isoform of NOS plays a role in glycogenolysis.
 This is further supported by our data demonstrating that both L-NAME and aminoguanidine were able to partially inhibit the glycogenolytic effect of epinephrine.
 Moreover, iNOS mRNA was significantly enhanced by epinephrine.
-Indeed, the role of iNOS in - adrenoceptor - stimulated glycogenolysis under physiological conditions was not yet reported according to the available data.
-The present data do not rule out involvement of either NOS isoform in contributing to the glycogenolytic signaling pathway(s) in isolated cultured hepatocytes.
+Indeed, the role of iNOS in adrenoceptor-stimulated glycogenolysis under physiological conditions was not yet reported according to the available data.
+The present data do not rule out the involvement of either NOS isoform in contributing to the glycogenolytic signaling pathway(s) in isolated cultured hepatocytes.
 Maintaining blood glucose levels within a physiological range is an important function requiring multiple metabolic pathways and involving several cell types, including the important role for hepatocytes.
 The importance of this study, therefore, stems out from the fact that hepatocytes are critical for glucose homeostasis (Klover and Mooney 2004).
 Hepatocytes can respond to either feeding or fasting by storing or producing glucose as necessary.
-Glucagon, catecholamines and insulin are well studied regulators of glycogen stores.
-Transcriptional regulation of rate limiting enzymes and modulation of enzyme activity through phosphorylation and allosteric regulation are involved.
+Glucagon, catecholamines and insulin are well-studied regulators of glycogen stores.
+Transcriptional regulation of rate-limiting enzymes and modulation of enzyme activity through phosphorylation and allosteric regulation are involved.
 Therefore, the contribution of more signals which are involved in these functions would be significant.
-Our data indicate that under the present experimental conditions, glycogenolysis occurs through α - adrenoreceptor stimulation, which is known to be realized via the adenylyl cyclase/cAMP protein kinase A signaling cascade may involve NO production downstream of receptor- cAMP pathways.
-It was reported that iNOS is regulated mainly at the transcriptional level by several transcriptional factors such as nuclear transcription factor- κB (NF-κB), Fos/Jun, CCAAT/enhancer binding protein (C/EBP), interferon-γ (IFN-γ) activation site (GAS), and IFN regulatory factor (IRF) and some of these transcription factors (AP-1, NF-κB, and C/EBP) are reported to be regulated by glycemia.
+Our data indicate that under the present experimental conditions, glycogenolysis occurs through $\alpha$ -adrenoreceptor stimulation, which is known to be realized via the adenylyl cyclase/cAMP protein kinase A signaling cascade, may involve NO production downstream of receptor-cAMP pathways.
+It was reported that iNOS is regulated mainly at the transcriptional level by several transcriptional factors such as nuclear transcription factor- $\kappa$ B (NF- $\kappa$ B), Fos/Jun, CCAAT/ enhancer binding protein (C/EBP), interferon- $\gamma$ (IFN- $\gamma$ ) activation site (GAS), and IFN regulatory factor (IRF) and some of these transcription factors (AP-1, NF- $\kappa$ B, and C/EBP) are reported to be regulated by glycemia.
 Therefore, there is a possibility that glycogenolysis may be involved in the regulation of iNOS gene expression via the regulation of these transcriptional factors (Won et al. 2003).

-This gives further proof about the diversity of NO (whether at physiological levels or the induced ones) roles in hepatocyte metabolic functions.
+This gives further proof about the diversity of the roles of NO (whether at physiological levels or the induced ones) in hepatocyte metabolic functions.